IzyumovMaxim/ML_projects/README.md

 # ML_projects
-Whale learning ML algorithms I have a lot of pet projects.
+While learning ML algorithms I have made a lot of pet projects.
 In this repository I will publish code and dataset for each project with description.